-Greater achievements need a solid foundation.
+Success begins with a strong foundation.
 With our study skills program in New York, students can develop important skills and strategies that are relevant in the classroom immediately, and can also be applied in college and career settings later on.
 In other words, we always consider the bigger picture, and our goal is to impart lifelong knowledge that can go a long way to ensuring your son or daughter's personal and academic success.
-Learn how we can help your child push his or her skillset (and confidence!) to the next level.
+We’re ready to build your child’s skillset so he or she can take on any challenge with confidence.

-- How to manage workloads and schedules better.
+- How to better manage time and workloads.

-- Strategies for short-term and long-term goal setting.
+- Strategies to set achievable short-term and long-term goals.

-- Organizational methods for effective personal study areas and efficient approaches to homework.
+- Organizational methods for setting up an effective personal study area and tackling homework.

-- How to set personal expectations, track grades and make effective use of an academic calendar.
+- How to track grades and design an academic calendar.

 - How to apply to college and prepare for job interviews, including resume and cover letter writing tips.